 The SaaS model has the highest impact to your security program as there’s so many more SaaS apps that require vetting compared to IaaS.
 I have thoughts on this subject on how you can reduce the costs associated with risk assessment of these providers, but I’ll leave that for another time.

 Another interesting takeaway from Jim is that Cybersecurity is synonymous with National Security.
-CSA research being used by many Governments around the world.
+CSA research is being used by many Governments around the world.